-- 5,000 dwellings to meet all the housing needs of Powys's increasing and ageing population and its decreasing size of households, including open market and affordable housing, gypsy and traveller accommodation and other specialist housing needs. - ii.
-49 hectares employment / economic development. - iii.
+- i.
+6,071 dwellings to deliver a dwelling requirement of 5,519 which will meet all the housing needs of Powys' increasing and ageing population and its decreasing size of households, including open market and affordable housing, gypsy and traveller accommodation and other specialist housing needs. - ii.
+49 hectares of employment and economic development uses. - iii.
 Retail, tourism, recreation, infrastructure, services and other needs.